Server Side Swift Conference 2024

 On September 26 and 27, 2024 the fourth Server Side Swift conference was held.
 This time in London.

 The special thing about this conference, is that Apple was a main sponsor.
-Apple normally does not sponsor conferences outside wwdc.
+Apple normally does not sponsor developer’s conferences outside wwdc.
 There were also about 20 people from Apple walking around, devs, managers, developer relations and even legal.
 Apparently it is a hot topic!

 All available videos are referenced under this logo: